SFDO-Tooling/Metecho/CONTRIBUTING.md

     $ ./derrick truncate
     $ ./derrick populate

-To allow automated emails to send with correct links, you\'ll need to set up the default `Site` object in the Django admin.
-Assuming you\'ve already set your user up as a superuser, go to <http://localhost:8080/admin/sites/site/1/change/>
-and set the \"Domain name\" field appropriately (to `localhost:8080`).
+To allow automated emails to send with correct links, you'll need to set up the default `Site` object in the Django admin.
+Assuming you've already set your user up as a superuser, go to <http://localhost:8080/admin/sites/site/1/change/> and set the "Domain name" field appropriately (to `localhost:8080`).
 If you are setting up a deployed production or staging instance, set this value to the domain from which you are serving that instance.

 ## Docker development tasks